desbo/merge-pr-action/README.md

 This action merges PRs from automatic dependency upgrade services.

 If the PR title includes two SemVer version numbers, and the type of update (patch, minor or major) is allowed by the action configuration, it'll be merged.
+There's also an option to force merging regardless of the upgrade type if you don't have SemVer versions in your PR title.

 Intended to be included in a workflow that builds and tests the project, to be run as a separate job after these steps have passed successfully.